Repeating patterns are a compositional element of photography that every photographer should try to use.

 Find Repeating Patterns

-Repeating patterns occur naturally all around us, all we have to do is seek them out.
+Repeating patterns and texture, occur naturally all around us, all we have to do is seek them out.
 Typically patterns can always be found where graphics repeat themselves.
 For example, you can find patterns within shapes, lines, and colors.

 They don’t have to be perfectly symmetrical.
 For example, naturally occurring patterns can be seen in synchronized swimming from fish in the ocean.
 When patterns are naturally formed such as those in nature, the result is quite beautiful.